-NHS Digital, NHS England, DHSC, General Practitioners, Public Health England, NICE, MHRA, CQC, (including their staff), and any other health professionals undertaking NHS funded care (“NHS Organisations”), are not the creators, owners, editors, managers or providers of the tools/apps (and any information and content contained therein) listed in the NHS Apps Library.
+NHS Digital, NHS England, Department of Health and Social Care, General Practitioners, Public Health England, NICE, MHRA, CQC (including their staff), and any other health professionals undertaking NHS-funded care (“NHS Organisations”), are not the creators, owners, editors, managers or providers of the tools/apps (and any information and content contained therein) listed in the NHS Apps Library.

 The NHS Organisations have set standards for reviewing the tools/apps as detailed in this library.
 This does not mean that the NHS Organisations have identified all aspects to be considered, or reviewed and verified all aspects of all versions of (including any updates) of the tools/apps, or that the tools/apps are suitable for use by all types of end user.